yanchun628/Logseq/pages/MeetingWIthTommy.md

 	- next week president day
 - [[Mar 1st, 2022]]
 	- ruby -
 		- we have s staffing update in grading team and here I'd like to introduce Ruby to you.
-She is going to be the major liaison of our team and ake over this meeting from me
+She is going to be the major liaison of our team and take over this meeting from my side soon
 -